Studying this course embeds intercultural awareness as a basic stance and intercultural co-operation as its fundamental practice.

 The unit is introduced through a series of interactive lectures, seminars, and reading groups.
 Practices formed here will prepare you for the final units of the course.

 Through reflective practice and self-analysis, you will start to determine your own future learning.
-You will select one of three options for qualities and outcomes against which you wish to be assessed.
+You will select one of nine options for qualities and outcomes against which you wish to be assessed.
 The unit supports you in building a portfolio of experience drawn from personal projects, intensive workshops, and intercultural learning exchange.
 Core teaching is shared across all of the options and encourages you in gathering experience and evidence of learning from independent enquiry (practice) and from engagement with transnational sharing.

 Unit 5: Collective Memory